freeformpdx/pollard/txt/devnotes.md

 - XX imgs on song/selectedSong xs && sm+
 - XX Make Songs OrderedMap so adds don't get shuffled

+## 10/24
+- XX enter on title/track should search

 # ROLLING TO DO
-- FIX SHIT UX
-	- 00 enter on title/track should search

 ## commands 2 learn && type